FlorinDavid/node-math-precision/README.md

 /Reference/Global_Objects/Math/round#PHP-Like_rounding_Method)
 lead us to this solution:

-E.g. To round 1.2347 with precision 3 you should call
+**E.g.** To round 1.2347 with precision 3 you should call:
 `Math.round(1.2347 * 1000) / 1000   // = 1.235`

-which is what this package actually does behind the scenes  if you call `.round(1.2347, 3)` ([check the source code](https://github.com/FlorinDavid/node-math-precision/blob/master/index.js))
+which is what this package actually does behind the scenes if you call:
+`.round(1.2347, 3)` ([check the source code](https://github.com/FlorinDavid/node-math-precision/blob/master/index.js))

-The options are to write an ugly code, to create a function and copy/paste it everywhere, to export the function from your own utility library or to require this package ... you choose! :)
+The options are: to write an ugly code, to create a function and copy/paste it everywhere, to export the function from your own utility library or to **require** this package ... _you choose!_ :)

 Anyway there are several npm packages which does the same thing but I find this the straightforward way to do it.